allw1994/vyos-documentation/docs/configuration/service/dhcp-relay.rst

 .. cfgcmd:: set service dhcp-relay interface <interface>

-   Interfaces that participate in the DHCP relay process, including the uplink to the DHCP server.
+   Interfaces that participate in the DHCP relay process.
+To ensure correct functionality this must include the uplink (to the DHCP server) and downlink (to the DHCP clients).

 .. cfgcmd:: set service dhcp-relay server <server>